Hovixen/AirBnB_clone/README.md

 aribnb
 eviously we created a method to generate a dictionary representation of an instance (method to_dict()).

-Now it’s time to re-create an instance with this
+Now it’s time to re-create an instance with this new new new